MicrosoftDocs/windows-dev-docs/windows-apps-src/design/in-app-help/in-app-help.md

 ---
-description: Learn about using in-app help as the default method of displaying help for users, and about types of in-app help.
+description: Learn about using reactive in-app help as the default method of displaying help for users, and about types of in-app help.
 title: Guidelines for designing in-app help.
 label: In-app help
 template: detail.hbs